2021 Somaliland parliamentary election: Results

 Official results of the election took about a week to be announced.
 The NEC released provisional results of five electoral districts – Garadag, Hudun, Lughaya, Salahlay and Zeila – on 2 June.
 In those districts, Kulmiye received 24 seats, Waddani received 15, and UCID received 10.
 The NEC warned government officials and political parties against speculating on election results while counting was still underway.

 On 6 June, the NEC published the final results, announcing that Waddani had received 31 seats, Kulmiye had received 30 seats, and UCID had received 21 seats.
 In a joint statement, Waddani and UCID announced they would form a governing coalition.
 Waddani and UCID also won a majority of seats together in the municipal elections.
 Of the 13 female candidates, none were elected to a parliamentary seat.

 By region

 Aftermath

-Following the election, the British Embassy in Mogadishu published a joint statement of the United Kingdom, the European Union, and several European nations congratulating Somaliland on the elections, which they said "demonstrated a strong commitment to the electoral process, to political participation and to strengthening democracy."
+Following the election, the British Embassy published a joint statement of the United Kingdom, the European Union, and several European nations congratulating Somaliland on the elections, which they said "demonstrated a strong commitment to the electoral process, to political participation and to strengthening democracy."
 Michelle D. Gavin of the Council on Foreign Relations praised Somaliland for the election, saying "Somaliland is not perfect; no place on earth is.
 But in the midst of regional crisis and global democratic backsliding, Somaliland's achievements and dogged commitment to its principles deserve more notice.
 Somaliland stands as a rebuke to those who claim that authoritarianism is simply the required price of stability in the region, or that democratic principles are a fetish of foreigners with no real traction on the ground."